springbonnie-star/nice-stuff-mod/README.md

-# nice-stuff-mod
+# nice stuff

-Mindustry mod adding nice stuff
+Mindustry (Android) mod adding nice stuff (cpt.
+Obvious)

+## Installation

+You install it like any other mod, and you can do it in two ways:

+1. In "Mods" menu click "Import GitHub Mod" and write "piernczk/nice-stuff-mod" (easier)
+2. Download this repository as .zip file (green "Code" button -> "Download ZIP") and copy it to `/storage/emulated/0/Android/data/io.anuke.mindustry/files/mods` (harder)